André Pilette

-André Pilette (6 October 1918 – 27 December 1993), son of former Indy 500 participant Théodore Pilette, was a racing driver from Belgium.
+André Théodore Pilette (6 October 1918 – 27 December 1993), son of former Indy 500 participant Théodore Pilette, was a racing driver from Belgium.
 He participated in 14 Formula One World Championship Grands Prix, debuting on 17 June 1951.

 He scored 2 championship points.
 His son Teddy Pilette also became a racing driver, although his F1 career in the mid-1970s was much briefer.